bzhang/hangman-game/README.md

 - Display and update current game scores and player's remaining lives
 - Add favicon and logo images

-### OOP refactor
+### OOP refactoring

-When I added more and more features to the game, I realized that my code became very cumbersome and error-prone.
-I have noticed a few problems or bad practices.
+While more and more features were added to the game, I realized that my code became very cumbersome and error-prone.
+I had noticed some problems and bad practices.

-1. There are too many public variables exposed directly, which is not the best practice for safety reasons.
-Adding a new feature usually involves adding new variables.
-I declared more and more public variables since the methods were not packaged properly in private scopes.
-I first started cleaning my code by extracting methods and creating private scopes.
-That made the code clearer but the logic was still not clear enough.

-2. Due to the increasing complexity, resetting the game became more and more cumbersome since I had to explicitly reset every single variable.
-This practice is error-prone because some variables may be missing thus causing problems.
-This is when I started thinking about redesigning my app structure and applying OOP techniques.
-I could simply create a new object for each new game instead of explicitly reset all variables.
-In that way, many bugs will be avoided by design.

-3. When adding the leaderboard to the game, I had to add the Player component, which adds another reason to refactor the code and enclose all the player related variables into the player object.
-Similarly, other components like Game component, UI component should be kept in their own scopes rather than exposing variables to public.

-Within these thoughts in mind, I started to redesign the architecture and re-wrote the code.
-There were a lot of challenges during the refactoring since I'm not familiar with OOP in JavaScript.
-The logic and syntax were quite different from Java, especially for the asynchronized operations.
-It was very cool to learn those new concepts and tricks.
+There were too many public variables scattered all over the place.
+I went through my code, localized most of them into functions that are only connected via their interfaces.
+This made my code cleaner, but there were still too many functions and they were not grouped into larger packages with separation of concerns.

+I moved one step further, created several classes and objects, and converted functions and variables into methods and properties.
+These classes and objects represent larger collections of concepts, for example, players, games, or leaderboard.
+I ended up rewrote pretty much the entire code.
+It was a huge effort to decouple these items and create encapsulation, but the end result was greatly helpful.
+For example, I no longer needed to manually reset each game and player state.
+I simply discard the old instance and create a fresh copy with all initial states.
+Also the code became much more readable and expandable, and much less error-prone because a lot of problems are now avoided by design.

+I didn't complete all the refactoring that I wanted, but I have run out of time for this coding challenge.
+Some UI-related code, for example, haven't been moved into my `ui` object which was designed to handle all UI-related logic.

+This was my first OOP experience in JavaScript.
+It was a bit of learning curve as it's quite different from Java.
+Use of callback functions and asynchronous operations were also new to me, and they were very cool to learn.

 ## Code structure

 The current code consists of three main files: index.html, hangman.css and hangman.js.

-### index.html

-The main body of HTML including the following sections:
-- navbar sections displaying the logo image and game title
-  - container div
-    - First row
-      - div for buttons and game status UI
-    - Second row
-      - First column: currentWord div and keyboard div
-      - Second column: gameMessage div and animation div
-- leaderboardModal div
-- link to script

-### hangman.css

-This file defines styles for
-- regular UI components, including keyboards and letters, buttons, and text
-- animations
-- leaderboardModal

-### hangman.js
+### `hangman.js`

 The JavaScript code is broken down into four classes/objects: Game, Player, Leaderboard and UI.